sib-swiss/enrichment-analysis-training/docs/exercises.md

 length(which(h_NK_vs_Th@result$p.adjust<=0.05))
 ```

-In the last section of the exercise, we will see several visualzation methods of GSEA or over-representation results.
+In the last section of the course, we will see several visualization methods of GSEA or over-representation analysis results.
 As a teaser, create a dotplot of
 significant hallmark gene sets:

 ```r